Set-theoretic type solutions of the braid equation: Weak braiding operators and Hopf q -braces

-\begin{proof} See \cite{Ka}*{Theorem IX.2.3}. \end{proof}
+\begin{proof} See \cite{Ka}*{Theorem~IX.2.3}. \end{proof}

-\begin{remark} Let $H$ be a Hopf algebra and let $s\colon H^2\to H^2$ be a solution of the braid equation.
-A direct computation shows that $(H,s)$ is a weak braiding operator if and only if $(H,H,s_2,s_1)$ is a matched pair. \end{remark}
+\begin{proposition} Let $H$ be a Hopf algebra and let $s\colon H^2\to H^2$ be a solution of the braid equation.
+Then the pair $(H,s)$ is a weak braiding operator if and only if $(H,s_2,s_1)$ is a matched pair. \end{proposition}

+\begin{proof} We already know that $s$ is a coalgebra map if and only if $s_1$ and $s_2$ are coalgebra maps and~condi\-tion~6) above Theorem~\ref{pares apareados y estructuras de bialgebra en el producto} is satisfied.
+We will freely use this fact.
+A direct computation shows that